Scaffolding vue webapp

 Summary

-Vue 3 website scaffolder for developers, with a choice of business template (portfolio, blog, store, etc.), layout template, design and functionality (API module, i18n, PWA, splash screen, auth module, themes, etc.), for further convenient customization and content filling.
+Vue 3 website builder/scaffolder (GitHub) for developers, with a choice of business template (portfolio, blog, store, etc.), layout template, design and functionality (API module, i18n, PWA, splash screen, auth module, themes, etc.), for further convenient customization and content filling.

 $ pnpm create vue-webapp

-✔ Make it PWA ( adds service worker and manifest )? … yes
+√ Make it PWA (adds service worker and manifest)? ... no / yes

 ...

-There are quite a few (mostly specific and quickly becoming obsolete) boilerplate code examples for creating a Vue application.
+There are quite a few (mostly specific and quickly becoming obsolete) boilerplate templates for creating a Vue application.
 Usually it means creating an empty project with certain libraries.
 In other words, it's just setting up an environment to start development without, actually, code.

 At the same time, many other frontend and backend frameworks have starter-kits that allow you to quickly create a ready-made blog, online store, business card site, portfolio, documentation, etc., which greatly helps in learning the framework itself, relevant technologies and best practices, as well as for solving business tasks.

-As a result, it may seem that Vue is a rather low-level framework, and to create web applications quickly, efficiently and conveniently, you need to take some "metaframwork" or other solution - like Nuxt, Vue Storefront, Astro, VitePress - which explicitly position themselves as a tool for solving certain (or a wide range of) business tasks.
+As a result, it may seem that Vue is a rather low-level framework, and to create web applications quickly, efficiently and conveniently, you need to take some "metaframwork" or other solution - like Nuxt, Astro, VitePress, Vue Storefront - which explicitly position themselves as tools for solving certain (or a wide range of) business tasks.

 It is clear that defining one or another "best practice" (fetch or axios?) can be quite controversial, but nevertheless.